libuv/libuv/README.md

 ## Supported Platforms

 Microsoft Windows operating systems since Windows Vista.
-It can be built with either Visual Studio 2015 or MinGW.
+It can be built with either Visual Studio 2015 or MinGW-w64.

 Linux using the GCC toolchain.